When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 2.
 Duplicating or extending the Windows desktop across two monitors

-The duplicate option is available for the second monitor to mirror everything available on the laptop screen.
-There is an extended menu where the windows desktop is extended across the two monitors.
+The duplicate option allows the second monitor to mirror the laptop screen’s content.
+There is an extended menu where the Windows desktop is extended across the two monitors.

 The third option shows only 1 or 2.
 You can click identity for further identification.

-You can find another option for doing so.
-You have to switch between the modes and start looking for the function key on the laptop’s top row.
+You can find another option to do so.
+You must switch between the modes and look for the function key on the laptop’s top row.
 It will show you two monitors.

-You have to press the Fn key and the function key that will toggle through the various configurations.
+You have to press the Fn and function keys, which will toggle through the various configurations.
 The configuration here is laptop display, the external screen only, and laptop + external screen.

-In every case, you have to pick the ”extend these displays’ option to treat the second monitor as a separate desktop.
+In every case, you must pick the ”extend these displays’ option to treat the second monitor as a separate desktop.

-You can also run a different application for viewing the screens on the laptop screen.
+You can also simultaneously run different applications on the laptop screen and external monitor.
 Now, you have to drag monitor 2 below the heading to customize your display.

-This mechanism will default to the right-hand side of the screen of your laptop.
+This mechanism will default to the right-hand side of your laptop screen.

 It has nothing to do with the actual size of the monitor.
 You have to drag the monitor icon of the second monitor to allow the bottom edge to line up.